Greater Moldova: 1990s revivalism

 As noted by diplomatic historian Ileana Racheru, Moldova's first President, Mircea Snegur (1990–1997), favored a "moderate pragmatic" approach to the issue of Moldovan identity in relation to both Romania and historical Moldavia.
 Snegur "never returned to the Soviet discourse on Moldovenism, preferring instead an autocephalous Romanian Moldovenism."
 This implied making "only limited mention to the history of medieval Moldavia and to the brief existence of a Moldavian Democratic Republic."
 Snegur also embraced the notion that Bessarabians had always striven for autonomy, including while incorporated within Greater Romania.
 Moldova–Romania relations were especially warm at that stage, as Snegur maintained personal contacts with Ion Iliescu, the President of Romania, who likewise favored a degree of continuity with the Soviet era.
 A Romanian opposition journalist, Nicolae Prelipceanu, cautioned in May 1992 that such fondness for Snegur could result in Moldovan–Romanian reunification as a post-Soviet "Greater Moldova", absorbing Romania itself into the Commonwealth of Independent States.

+The two states drifted apart later in the 1990s—researcher Ovidiu Tănase proposes that they did so only after Romania's exclusion from peace negotiations during the Transnistria War.
+According to Tănase, the February 1994 elections in Moldova, carried by the Democratic Agrarianists, brought back "Moldovenism" and encouraged "talk of 'Greater Moldova'."
+In that context, Snegur also issued statements favoring Moldovan irredentism, and was sharply condemned for these by Ioan Solcanu, who was serving as vice president of Iliescu's Social Democratic Party.
+In July 1994, Moldovan journalist Nicolae Roșca, who had previously worked in Romania, declared that the Romanian state was on the verge of collapsing, and that "Bessarabia now has for a mission the recovery of its lost territories".
+He established a magazine to propagate the idea; called Patria Tînără, it was allegedly a front for an international businessman, Boris Birshtein.
+Late that year, a delegation of the Democratic Alliance of Hungarians in Romania visited Moldova and had talks with the Democratic Agrarianists.
+In that context, the Popular Front's Valentin Dolganiuc accused the two groups of conspiring toward the "federalization of Romania" and the establishment of a Greater Moldova.